ChristopherCautivar/simple-todo-webapp/README.md

 # Simple Todo Webapp
-A program that stores, relates, and displays todo entities via a web application in order to help users better manage and clasify their time.
+A program that stores, relates, and displays todo entities via a web application in order to help users better manage and keep track of their time.

+## Entities
+* Todos
+    * hold relevant information or actionable information
+    *
+* Groups
+    * Group together Todos for a common purpose or reasoning as specified by the user
+    * More flexible than tags
+* Tags
+    * Tags that help catagorize Todos and Groups
+    * Intended to be an essential part of organizing Todos

 ## Goals for a Minimum Viable Product
+* Information entry should be streamlined, allowing the user to quickly enter their desired information.
 * A system for sorting and displaying todo items
     * by tag
     * by prerequisites